Sarishatheiveegan/EIGENVALUES-AND-EIGENVECTORS/README.md

 ## Output:
 ![alt text](<Screenshot 2024-04-17 071246.png>)
 ## Result:
-Thus the Eigenvalue and Eigenvector is successfully solved using python program
+Thus the Eigenvalue and Eigenvector is solved using python program.